Swiss Plateau: Today

 Even though the Swiss Plateau takes only about 30% of the surface of Switzerland, 5 million people live there, which constitutes more than two-thirds of the Swiss population.
 The population density is 380 people per square kilometre.
-All the Swiss cities with more than 50 000 inhabitants except Basel and Lugano are situated in the plateau, especially Bern, Geneva, Lausanne and Zurich.
+All the Swiss cities with more than 50 000 inhabitants except Basel and Lugano are situated in the plateau, especially Bern, Geneva, Lausanne and Zürich.
 The agglomerations of these cities are the most populous areas.
 Other densely populated areas are located at the south edge next to the Jura, and the agglomerations of Lucerne, Winterthur and St. Gallen.
 Regions of the higher Swiss Plateau like the Jorat region, the Napf region or the Töss region are comparatively scarcely populated with little farming villages and scattered farms.

 A majority is German-speaking, though the west is French-speaking.
 The language border has been stable for many centuries even though it falls neither on a geographical nor on a political delimitation.
-It passes from Biel/Bienne over Murten or Morat and Freiburg or Fribourg to the Fribourg Alps.
+It passes from Biel/Bienne over Murten and Fribourg to the Fribourg Alps.
 The cities of Biel/Bienne, Murten and Fribourg are officially bilingual.
 Localities along the language border usually use both names, the German and the French one, officially interchangeable.

 Economy

 Thanks to the favourable climate and fertile grounds, the lower western plateau is the most important agricultural region of Switzerland.
 The most important cultures are wheat, barley, maize, sugar beet and potato; especially in the Seeland, vegetables are very important, too.
-Along the northern shores of the lakes of Lake of Geneva, lake of Neuchâtel, lake of Bienne, lake of Morat, as well as in the Zürich Weinland and Klettgau, there is viticulture.
+Along the northern shores of the lakes of Geneva, Neuchâtel, Bienne, Morat, as well as in the Zürich Weinland and Klettgau, there is viticulture.
 Grassland with dairy farming and beef production is predominant in the eastern plateau and in the higher regions.
 Especially in the Thurgau, fruit (apples) is important.

 The forests in the Swiss Plateau are used in forestry.
 There are many Norway Spruce forestations, often in monoculture because of their valuable timber.

 With respect to industry, the plateau is the most important region of Switzerland.
 The traditional textile industries are situated especially in the central and eastern regions.
 During the last decades, however, it lost importance.
 Today's most important industries are the machine industry, the automotive industry, the electrical industry, the fine & micro mechanical, watch & electronic industries, next to the optical and metal construction.
 The food industry processes domestic as well as foreign produces.
 Furthermore, wood processing and paper converting are also important.

 Like all of Switzerland, there are few mineral resources.
 Thanks to the Ice Age glaciers, there is plenty of gravel and clay.
 The gravel digging in the Ice Age gravel terraces all over the Swiss Plateau covers the demands of the construction industry.

 Numerous hydroelectric power plants in the rivers produce electricity.
 All four Swiss nuclear power plants are situated on the plateau.